-These three ingredients couldn't really be bad together, no matter what you do with them (Brussels sprouts and pork is a favorite combination).
+The combination of bacon, Brussels sprouts, and potatoes is always a win, no matter what you do with them (Brussels and pork are meant to be together).
 But I added some grainy mustard just to make things more interesting.
-It's the perfect side dish for a cold evening.
+This is the perfect side dish for a cold evening!

 This recipe is a variation on one that a family member has made for me before, which is just potatoes and bacon.
-Simple ingredients, but the genius is in the execution: you don’t cook the bacon beforehand.
+Simple ingredients, but the ingenious part is in the execution: You don’t cook the bacon beforehand.
 Just throw it in raw, and as it crisps, the rendered fat coats and flavors the vegetables.

 I love the touch of mustard, a little tang that goes surprisingly well with the sprouts, too.
 The only thing you have to think about is giving the bacon and potatoes a head start in the oven, since the Brussels sprouts take less time to cook.
 You want your potatoes to be pretty tender (a fork should go in without too much force) before you add the sprouts.
 And the smaller you dice your bacon, the crispier it’ll be.